 There are a lot of similarities between these solutions.
-If you’re going to differentiate your solution, you need to be clear about the differences and why they’re important.
-You need to know everything about them so that you’ll know what works and what doesn’t work.
-That way, you’ll be able to figure out what differentiates your solution from the others.
+You must be clear about the differences and why they’re essential to differentiate your solution.
+You need to know everything about them to know what works and doesn’t.
+That way, you’ll be able to determine what differentiates your solution from the others.

-Your book needs to be better than the ones that are already out there.
+Your self help genre book needs to be better than the ones already out there.
 If you have a solution that no one else has shared before, then great!
-It’s always better to have an original idea than to have a rehash of something that someone else has already done.
+It’s always better to have an original book idea than to have a rehash of something that someone else has already done.
 But if what you have is something that is an improved or easier way of solving a problem than what’s already published out there, then that is also great.

 Your solution needs to be unique so that you can stand out from everyone else in the market.
-Differentiating your solution is important because people will more likely use your solution if it’s different from those they have already tried.
+Differentiating your solution is important because people will more likely use it if it differs from those they have already tried.

 Come Up with the Perfect Title for Your Self-Help Book

-When the book you write is about self-help, one of the most important things you can do to get people interested in your book is to come up with a great title.
-It may seem like a very minor detail, but when it comes to creating titles for books, it can be a challenge to make it great.
+When the book you write is about self-help, one of the most important things you can do to get people interested in your book is to come up with great self help titles.
+It may seem like a minor detail, but when it comes to creating titles for self help books, it can be a challenge to make it great.

 It’s often the first thing that people see.
 The title is the first impression you can make on someone who might be interested in reading your book.
 A good title should draw attention to what the book is about while simultaneously creating intrigue around itself.